Table of Contents

-Enzyme washing is another important denim garment washing process.
-The enzyme is a kind of protein that is obtained from the fermentation method from naturally existing bacteria & fungi.
+Enzyme washing is another important denim garment-washing process.
+The enzyme is a kind of protein that is obtained from the fermentation method of naturally existing bacteria & fungi.
 Generally, it is called Cellulose and it works on Cellulose fiber only like cotton.
 The vital point of enzyme washing is that it is easy to stop the action of enzymes and this is an environment-friendly wash.

 Advantages of Enzyme Wash

 The following are the advantages of enzyme wash.
 They are-

 - Moreover, it produces an excellent soft handle.